ripienaar/free-for-dev/README.md

 A list of software, SaaS, PaaS, IaaS etc offerings that have free tiers for devs

 # Management Systems

   * https://opbeat.com/ - release, deploy, monitor.
 Free for 3 users

+# Search

+  * https://swiftype.com – hosted search solution (API and crawler).
+Free for a single search engine with up to 1000 documents.

 # PaaS